manjesh23/infocyteapiquery/README.md

 © 2021 Manjesh N

 This repository is licensed under the Apache 2.0 license.
-See LICENSE for more details.
+See LICENSE for details.